dlanza1/ExDeMon/doc/users-manual/metric-sources.md

 # Metric sources

-Metric sources produces JSON documents which represent metrics.
-These JSON documents are later interpreted by metric schemas.
+Metric sources produces JSON documents.
+These JSON documents are later interpreted by metric schemas to be parsed to metrics.

-Optionally, a metrics schema can be configured in the source.
-This metric schema cannot be updated once the application is running.
+Optionally, generated stream can be repartitioned with "partitions" parameter.
+By default, no repartitioning is done.

 ```
-metrics.source.<metric-source-id-n>.schema.<configs at JSON to Metric schema> = <values>
+metrics.source.<metric-source-id-n>.partitions = <number-of-partitions>
 ```

 ## Kafka metric source